 Møstings Hus, ‘Nature Symphony’, Frederiksberg, Denmark.
 September – November 2022.

-Videos by George Koutsouris.
+Photos by Torben Eskerod and George Koutsouris.

 The solo exhibition Nature Symphony is a total installation triggered by mechanical sound sculptures that create an unpredictable soundscape of the movements from wind, water, plants etc. through Møstings’ high-ceilinged rooms.

 Koutsouris has been inspired by the movements and sounds of nature, and with this exhibition he examines human’s relationship with nature by questioning our increasing need for control in an otherwise uncontrollable world.